Fall 2021 Applications are CLOSED.

 Honors Scholar Requirements

 Graduating as an "Honors Scholar" is the highest academic award granted by Los Medanos College.
-Honors Scholars are awarded a medal signifying this accomplishment by the LMC President and are recognized in the Student Success Ceremony and the Graduation Ceremony.
+Honors Scholars are awarded a medal signifying this accomplishment by the LMC President and are recognized in the Honors Awards Ceremony and the Graduation Ceremony.
 They are also able to access the transfer partnerships we have negotiated with 4-year universities.